AUAP/AP2018/class02/class02.md

 ```
     <style>body {padding: 0; margin: 0;background-color:lightblue;} </style>
 ```
 - **Javascript**: A high level scripting and interpreted langauge which was orginally designed and developed in 1995 at Netscape by Brendan Eich with an objective to run it on a web browser.
-Within the confusing discussion of Java and Javascript, they are not the same and are quite different.
+Within the confusing discussion of Java and Javascript, they are not the same and are quite different, at least js is not a subset of Java.
 One could say that Javascript complements Java as not a compiled programming language, but an interpreted language instead.
 There are several characteristics of Javascript in terms of the original design:
   - lightweight
   - easy to use (especially for those with little or no programming experience)
   - able to construct complex applications